-Certain companies and former employees of the Group are currently being investigated and/or subject to procedures, by judicial or administrative authorities (including in Brazil, in Hungary and in France) or international financial institutions with respect to alleged illegal payments in certain countries.
+Certain companies and former employees of the Group are currently being investigated and/or subject to procedures, by judicial or administrative authorities (including in Hungary) or international financial institutions with respect to alleged illegal payments in certain countries.

 With respect to these matters, the Group is cooperating with the concerned authorities or institutions.
-These investigations or procedures may result in criminal sanctions, including fines which may be significant, exclusion of

-Group subsidiaries from tenders and third-party actions.
+These investigations or procedures may result in criminal sanctions, including fines which may be significant, exclusion of Group subsidiaries from tenders and third-party actions.